julienvincent/ambient-cli/readme.md

   - add      Add an ambient environment to list of know environments
   - remove   Remove an environment from ambients known environments
   - update   Update an environment (TOODO)
-  - list     List all known environments and their status
+  - list     List all known environments
   - use      Specify a default environment
   - start    Run a server
-  - stop     Stop a server
+  - stop     Stop ambient servers
   - restart  Restart ambient servers
-  - run      Run a command on an environments relative root
+  - run      Run a command on an environments root relative root. -b, --base to run at projects real base
   - lint     Attempt to run "npm run lint" at an environments root
   - install  Install a package using npm [or --jspm]
+  - logs     display logs for a given process

 Available flags:

  -a, --alias        Set an alias name for the environment -u, --use          Set this environment as default.
  -f, --force        Force an action to happen.
-Commonly used to overwrite an existing environment --dir                 Explicitly set the root directory of an environment when adding or updating it -l, --logs            Directory to store logs when running processes -R, --reuse           Reuse an old process (including its runtime options and arguments) --running             Filter by environments' running status -d, --daemon          Start a server as a daemon --no-parse            When listing running environments, display a direct listing of running processes --bundle              Bundle the environment instead of starting its server --development, --dev  Start a server in development --production, --prod  Start a server in production --port, -p            Specify the port a server must start on
+Commonly used to overwrite an existing environment --name             Specify a new name when updating an environment --dir              Explicitly set the root directory of an environment when adding or updating it -l, --logs         Directory to store logs when running processes -R, --reuse        Reuse an old process (including its runtime options and arguments) -b, --base         Reference an environments base
+ -i, --interactive  Run a command in interactive mode -t, --timeout      Set a timeout for operations --running          Filter by environments' running status -d, --daemon       Start a server as a daemon --no-parse         When listing running environments, display a direct listing of running processes --no-save          Install a module without saving it
 ```

 ## Specifying custom runtime settings.